liminphd/ros2_ws/README.md

 # License

-This project is intended for research and educational purposes.
+This repository is intended for research and educational purposes.